sid3xyz/slirc-proto/CONTRIBUTING.md

 ## License

-By contributing to slirc-proto, you agree that your contributions will be licensed under the MIT License.
+By contributing to slirc-proto, you agree that your contributions will be released into the public domain under The Unlicense.